 In fact, we highly recommend you do this each month.
 You will find that it gets more valuable as you learn more.

-Bonus: it will also get indexed the more you share it.
-Google love it!
+Bonus: It will also get indexed the more you share it.
+Google loves that!

 28 – Helps You to Understand the Market Trends